Negotiations on shaky vines

 While they walked through the polished stone corridors that we actually tall enough for her, Serla noted that she was happy she came.
 Mertha was right, the ability to study the humans while not under affini supervision was something quite interesting.

 The way the ‘president’ had managed to command the guards was quite interesting, if anything that human was the source of the fear of the guards

 She noted that the look and atmosphere of the hallways also betrayed human thought patterns.
 They were clearly not for comfortable habitation, and no one needed this much space.
 Had this been made by an affini she would have guessed it was some sort of attempt at flirting to impress a floret.

-For the humans however it was more likely to display wealth and power.
-Simply showing that one had more space that one needed was a clumsy, but somewhat efficient way to communicate the wealth that Terrans cherished so much.
+For the humans, however, it was more likely to display wealth and power.
+Simply showing that one had more space than one needed was a clumsy, but somewhat efficient way to communicate the wealth that Terrans cherished so much.

-one of the guards barked out “This will be your quarters” The room that they had been assigned was about the size as a standard affini hab.
+one of the guards barked out “This will be your quarters” The room that they had been assigned was about the size of a standard affini hab.

 As the large doors closed, Mertha seemed to let out a gust of air in relief.
 While Elrax got busy studying the crystal lights hanging from the ceilings.